WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-24-Testing-large-and-complex-transformations-with-round-trips.markdown

 Those, and other, limitations aside, what it does do is offer an easy way of checking the transformation of a lot of highly complex data without having to build complex checking mechanisms.
-It is a simple heuristic (a term I picked up from a keynote speech by Harry Robinson at PNSQC one year).
+It is a simple oracle (a term I picked up from a keynote speech by Harry Robinson at PNSQC one year).

 Product Example: Cucumber string conversions